Loafie/q-learning-and-mice-abm/index.md

 ### NetLogo Models

-This first ABM we used to calibrate our reinforcement learning model.
+We used a single agent ABM to calibrate our reinforcement learning model.
 A single mouse agent is placed in an environment with a fixed number of randomly placed fruit and posion vials.
 The agent gets a positive reward for landing on fruit and a negative reward for landing on poison.
 In each time step the agent can choose to turn right or left by 20 degrees or move forward.

 The following is a demonstration, but just with a manually programmed agent heuristic.